-In 2007, President Michael S. Roth enthusiastically signed the American College and University Presidents' Climate Commitment, which committed Wesleyan to climate neutrality by 2050.
+In 2007, President Michael S. Roth enthusiastically signed the Campus Leadership Campus Carbon Committment (previously the American College and University Presidents' Carbon Commitment), which committed Wesleyan to carbon neutrality by 2050.
 As part of this agreement, Wesleyan has:

-- Completed yearly greenhouse gas inventories since 2008.
+- Wesleyan has completed annual greenhouse gas inventories since 2008.